Michal7337/AdvancedMining/README.md

 [![FTMvK22.md.png](https://iili.io/FTMvK22.md.png)](https://freeimage.host/i/FTMvK22)<br>

 ### Block Drops
 The optional `DropsFile` property is the id of a **Block Drops** file inside the `plugins/AdvancedMining/BlockDrops` directory (it's not the name of the file, but the name you specify when making the drops).
-The files are in a binary format, so you can't really edit them outside of the in-game command or in code.<br>
+The files are in a binary format, so you can't really edit them outside the in-game command or in code.<br>
 The drops is basically a list of items, each having a **Chance** to drop (a value between 0.0 and 1.0), a **Minimum Amount** and a **Maximum Amount**.
 When a block is broken, if it has a valid drops id specified, it will roll each of these Items with the specified chance and a random amount between the specified min and max values.
-It will then drop all of the rolled items. <br>
+It will then drop all the rolled items. <br>
 With the system using IDs for referencing these drops, you can set the same drops to multiple blocks.<br>
-To create a Drops File use the `/advmining drops create` comand.
+To create a Drops File use the `/advmining drops create` command.
 To add an item to said drop, use `/advmining drops edit {dropId}`.<br>
-There is a convienience command `/advmining block edit {BlockId} add-drop-itself` command that adds a guaranteed placeable Custom Block of the edited block to the drops file or creates a new one if it doesn't exist.<br>
+There is a convenience command `/advmining block edit {BlockId} add-drop-itself` command that adds a guaranteed placeable Custom Block of the edited block to the drops file or creates a new one if it doesn't exist.<br>

 ## Miscellaneous

 ### Default Blocks and Tools
 The plugin has a system for setting a normal block type to be a custom block.
 To set a default block use `/advmining block set-default`.
 E.g. `/advmining block set-default minecraft:stone stone_block` will make all stone be the `stone_block` Custom Block.<br>
 The same can be done with Items and Tools.
 The command `/advmining tool set-default` sets an Item to always have the specified stats.
 E.g. `/advmining tool set-default minecraft:breeze_rod 2137 6 pickaxe` will make every breeze rod have 2137 mining speed, 6 breaking power and be the pickaxe tool type.
 The tool type is optional.<br>
-All default blocks and tools can be overriden by placing a custom block or setting the tool with the command.
+All default blocks and tools can be overridden by placing a custom block or setting the tool with the command.

 ### Other commands
-There are also other commands not mentioned above:<br>
+There are other commands not mentioned above:<br>
 `/advmining block give` gives you a placeable Custom Block<br>
 `/advmining block set-hand` sets the id of the block you're holding<br>
 `/advmining block place` places a Custom Block at the given location<br>